 Turn on the fan circuit.
 Check to see if the fan for the humidity system is running.
 Remove the right hand bottom pan (when facing the front of the case), then the TXV cover.
-The fan is located up against the right hand side of the case, as viewed from the front, under the fan plenum (see diagram).
+The fan is located up against the right hand side of for proper system operation.

+the case, as viewed from the front, under the fan plenum (see diagram).
 View the blade, and make sure the fan rotation agrees with the air flow arrows.
 Turn on the water, by turning the ball valve in the direction of the flow (OFF is at 90° to the direction of flow).

-After a few minutes, check the spray header by sliding the honeycomb to the left to expose the discharge tube located on the right hand side of the case (when viewed from the rear), by lifting the 4'-0" section of honeycomb with both ends, until the bottom clears.
+After a few minutes, Check the spray header by removing the discharge air grill located on the right hand side of the case (when viewed from the rear), by lifting the 4'-0" section of grill by both ends, until the bottom clears.
 Pull up and set aside.
 The spray header will be exposed.
 Grasp the header and pull it loose from the 90° "L" until you see the misting nozzle, which should be spraying.
 If not, check the following:

-- I. Make sure the water is feeding the nozzle. - 2.
-Remove the nozzle, and purge the water.
+- I. Make sure the water is feeding the nozzle

+- 2. Remove the nozzle, and purge the water

-3. Check strainer at entrance to nozzle.
+- 3. Check strainer at entrance to nozzle